buildcom/BossyUI/src/README.md

             Computer Science major at California State University, Chico.
 I was debating whether going my own route or choosing a project that's already being worked on, but I ended up choosing this because of the credit we will earn from this project.
 From a professional stand-point, this seemed like the best choice.
 I'm excited to work hard with my team and learn the ins and outs of javascript.
 Looking forward to designing some functional and elegant-looking widgets.

 <strong>Taber Storm Fitzgerald</strong><br/>
-I am a junior in college with little GitHub experience and have dabbled in several languages such as C++ C# Java HTML CSS JS and love run on sentences.
+I am a junior at California State University of Chico working on a BS in Computer Science.
+I enjoy several languages such as C++, C#, C, Java, JavaScript, HTML, CSS, and Ruby on Rails.

 <strong>    James Crean [Development] <creanjames@gmail.com> </strong><br />
             I am a senior in the Computer Science department at Chico with a background in mostly C/C++.
 I chose to work on this project because I like the challenge of learning new languages and frameworks.